-As management of Imagine Schools - Chancellor Campus (the "School"), which is a division of the Learning Excellence Foundation of South Palm Beach County, Inc. (the "Charterholder"), we offer readers of the School's basic financial statements this narrative overview and analysis of the financial activities of the School for the years ended June 30, 2021 and 2020.
+As management of Imagine Schools - Chancellor Campus (the "School"), which is a division of the Learning Excellence Foundation of South Palm Beach County, Inc. (the "Charterholder"), we offer readers of the School's basic financial statements this narrative overview and analysis of the financial activities of the School for the years ended June 30, 2022 and 2021.

-Management's discussion and analysis is included at the beginning of the School's basic financial statements to provide, in layman's terms, the current position of the School's financial condition.
-Since the information contained in the Management's Discussion and Analysis (MD&A) is intended to highlight significant transactions, events, and conditions, it should be considered in conjunction with the basic financial statements found starting on page 8.
+Management's discussion and analysis is included before the School's basic financial statements to provide, in layman's terms, the current position of the School's financial condition.
+Since the information contained in the Management's Discussion and Analysis (MD&A) is intended to highlight significant transactions, events, and conditions, it should be considered in conjunction with the basic financial statements found starting on page 9.